Appalachian State vs. Marshall NCAA Football Odds, Plays and Insights | September 23, 2021

 The Appalachian State Mountaineers (2-1) are 7-point favorites heading into their matchup on Thursday, September 23, 2021 against the Marshall Thundering Herd (2-1).
-The total for this matchup has been set at 59 points.
+The point total is 59.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.